Debajyoti0-0/YouTube-Video-Downloader/README.md

 ```
 2. The Documentation for this API check [here](https://python-pytube.readthedocs.io/en/latest/)

-## Instructions to Run the Application
+## Instructions to Run the Application:

 1. Download and Run the **uTube_video.py** script.
 2. Enter the URL of the YouTube video.